DaniaAlSafadi/myGitActions/READMEDiagrams/placeholder.md

 # ReadMeDiagrams
-📁 Note: This folder contains all workflow diagrams referenced in the project README.
+📁 Note: This folder contains all workflow diagrams referenced in the project readme.